Before I get into the answer, I just want to say how great it is that you’re following your instincts and looking into your child’s

 Speaking of symptoms, another big area to ask about is how confident the doctor is that your child is showing signs of ADHD and not of something else.
 There are several

-Anxiety: Kids with anxiety may seem tuned out or preoccupied because they’re distracted by worries.
-Kids with ADHD can be distracted by anything—including happy thoughts like an upcoming birthday party.
+: Kids with anxiety may seem tuned out or preoccupied because they’re distracted by worries.
+Kids with ADHD can be distracted by anything — including happy thoughts like an upcoming birthday party.

 Immaturity: Studies have shown that the